microsoft/Uganda-Tanzania-Building-Footprints/README.md

 ## Introduction
 Under Microsoft’s AI for Humanitarian Action program, Bing Maps is contributing to an initiative from Humanitarian OpenStreetMap Team that will bring AI Assistance to open map building.
 More information around the partnership is available on [Bing Maps blog](https://blogs.bing.com/maps/2019-09/microsoft-releases-18M-building-footprints-in-uganda-and-tanzania-to-enable-ai-assisted-mapping).

 Bing Maps is releasing country wide open building footprints datasets in Uganda and Tanzania.
-This dataset contains 17,942,345‬ computer generated building footprints.
+This dataset contains 17,942,345‬ computer generated building footprints derived using Bing Maps algorithms on aerial imagery.
+Aerial imagery used for Uganda and Tanzania extraction is from our imagery partner Maxar.
 The data is freely available for download and use under applicable license.

 ## License
 This data is licensed by Microsoft under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).